Who Do You Think You Are?

 min read

-Colossians 1:10 (NIV) "And we pray this in order that you may live a life worthy of the Lord and may please him in every way: bearing fruit in every good work, growing in the knowledge of God..."
+Colossians 1:10 (NIV): “So that you may live a life worthy of the Lord and please Him in every way: bearing fruit in every good work, growing in the knowledge of God.”

-Dear Lord God, please help me not to feel insecure when you are prompting my heart to make changes in what I say or do.
-Help me to pause, reflect, repent if necessary and receive your help to make the make the changes you are leading me to make.
-In Jesus name I pray!
-Amen
+Prayer: Dear Lord, please help me not to feel insecure when You prompt my heart to make changes in what I say or do.
+Help me pause, reflect, repent when necessary, and receive Your help to make the changes You are leading me to make.
+Thank You for being patient with me and faithful to finish the work You began in my life, in Jesus’ name, Amen!